 It’s natural for a dog to want to jump on beds, furniture, and it’s no different for Dachshunds.

-However, unlike other breeds, jumping can be physically dangerous for Doxies.
+However, unlike other breeds, jumping can be dangerous for Dachshunds.

 It’s natural for Dachshunds to want to jump.
 They are an energetic breed who often like to draw attention to themselves.